Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Strong reversibility of unipotent elements in

 \end{example}

-In Example \ref{examp-str-rev-unipotent-6}, we have transformed the reversing element $g$ into a block upper triangular form by appropriately permuting its rows and columns.
-This step is crucial in proving Example \ref{examp-str-rev-unipotent-6}.
-If we consider a unipotent matrix with Jordan blocks of unequal sizes or increase the number of diagonal Jordan blocks, finding an involution in $\mathcal{R}_{{\GL}(n,\C) }(A) \cap {\SL}(n,\C)$ for a reversible element $A \in {\SL}(n,\C)$ in Jordan form becomes challenging.
+\begin{remark} Recall that every unipotent matrix in $ \mathrm{SL}(n,\C)$ is reversible, and we know the structure of the set of corresponding reversers; see \thmref{thm-reversible-SL(n, C)} and \secref{sec-rev-sym-group-GL(n, C)}.
+We are interested in finding the necessary conditions for strong reversibility of a unipotent matrix.
+In Example \ref{examp-str-rev-unipotent-6}, we have transformed the reverser $g$ into a block upper triangular form by appropriately permuting its rows and columns.
+This step is crucial in proving that the unipotent matrix considered in Example \ref{examp-str-rev-unipotent-6} is not strongly reversible.
+For a unipotent matrix $A$ in Jordan form with Jordan blocks of unequal sizes or a large number of diagonal Jordan blocks, checking the existence of an involution in $\mathcal{R}_{{\GL}(n,\C) }(A) \cap {\SL}(n,\C)$ becomes challenging.
 Therefore, using the Jordan canonical form of a matrix to study strongly reversible elements in ${\SL}(n,\C) $ is not an efficient approach.
-Instead, we can use the Weyr canonical form, which provides a canonical form of matrices with a more manageable centralizer (and reversing element) than the Jordan canonical form.
-In particular, if a reversible element of ${\SL}(n,\C) $ is expressed in the Weyr canonical form, every reversing element is of a block upper triangular form.
-In the next section, we will apply the notion of Weyr canonical form to generalize Example \ref{examp-str-rev-unipotent-6}; see \lemref{lem-general-uni-examp-non-str-rev} for more details.
+Instead, we can use the Weyr canonical form, which has a more suitable centraliser (and reverser) than the Jordan canonical form; see \propref{prop-centralizer-basic-Weyr-block}.
+In particular, if a reversible element of ${\SL}(n,\C) $ is in the Weyr canonical form, every reverser has a block upper triangular form.